CCCU-CTG/Interactive-Timetable-Map/README.md

 ## Getting Started

-All you need is the .exe file to have the program up and running.
+You need the .exe file and the XML files in a folder named Database to have the program up and running.

 ## Authors